 The Master Plan Update is now in its first draft, which means it’s time for public input.
 We want to hear from you – parents, educators, students, growers, gardeners, market-goers, landscapers, native plant lovers, and everyone else too.
 All Sonoma Valley residents have a stake in how Sonoma Garden Park plans its future.

 To learn more, see our web page with information and links to the draft update.
-There’s also an online questionnaire giving everyone the chance to share their vision for Sonoma Garden Park.
-Then on Saturday, Oct.
-14, from 10:30 a.m. to 12:30 p.m., we’ll hold an open house at the Garden Park, with public discussion and guided tours, in order to receive more input and exchange ideas on this special place.
+There’s also an online questionnaire giving everyone the chance to share their vision for Sonoma Garden Park (deadline for comments is Dec.
+31, 2017).
+Then on Saturday, Dec.
+9, from 2 to 3 p.m., we’ll hold a community workshop at the Garden Park in order to receive more input and exchange ideas on this special place.
+(This workshop originally had been scheduled for mid-October, but was postponed due to the Sonoma Valley wildfires.)

 We want to make sure Sonoma Garden Park remains an essential part of our Valley’s civic life.
 And to do that, we need your help.
-Please comment when you can – and set aside an hour or two on Oct.
-14 for our open house event.
+Please comment when you can – and set aside an hour on Dec.
+9.